 Although it not a mandatory requirement, the character cannot take advantage of the magical aspects of their Fantasia skills without Fantasia Beckoning.
+Further, the character must attain 3rd rank in Assembling.

 Reviewed (+1) in: Choice of one of the following: Gem Lore, Leather Lore, Metal Lore, Stone Lore, Wood Lore